 While singing at night on the streets of the French Quarter, he was discovered by a music publisher who brought him to Nashville and got him a job at a well known health food restaurant.
 There he was able to meet influential people in the music business and learn what wine to recommend with tofu.

 In Nashville and afterward, Greg has written and recorded six albums.
-As well as more serious songs, they feature off-the-wall tunes about pop psychology, beer commercials, and other musical musings on our often-crazy culture.
-He has appeared internationally and had songs recorded by other artists from Canada to the Philippines.
+As well as more serious songs, they feature off-the-wall tunes about pop psychology, beer commercials, the digital age, and other musical musings on our often-crazy culture.
+He has appears internationally and has had songs recorded by other artists from Canada to the Philippines.

-Recently Greg was back in the Bahamas, singing to a packed house, writing new songs for his next album, and searching for the rogue shark that killed his father.
+Recently Greg was back in the Caribbean, singing to a packed house, writing new songs for his next album, and searching for the rogue shark that killed his father.